Panel Stochastic Frontier Models with Latent Group Structures: Introduction

 \section{Introduction}

-\citet{Aigneretal1977} and \citet{MeeusenvanDenBroeck1977} introduced the stochastic frontier (SF) model to study the productive (in)efficiency of firms.
-Such SF models have gained considerable attention ever since.
-We refer readers to \citet{KumbhakarLovell2000} for early developments and \citet{Kumbhakaretal2022a} and \citet{Tsionas2023} for recent advancements and a comprehensive review of the literature.
-One distinct feature of a SF model is the decomposition of the error term, which is typically expressed as $\varepsilon = v - u$, where $v$ represents a random disturbance and $u$ is the inefficiency term, with $u \geq 0$.
-Unlike standard regression models, the identification of $v$ and $u$ is crucial in SF modeling due to their economic interpretations.
-Separate identification of $v$ and $u$ usually requires imposing strong distributional assumptions.
+\citet{Aigneretal1977} and \citet{MeeusenvanDenBroeck1977} introduced the stochastic frontier (SF) model to study the productive (in)efficiency of firms, and such SF models have since attracted considerable attention.\footnote{We refer readers to \citet{KumbhakarLovell2000} for early developments and \citet{Kumbhakaretal2022a} and \citet{Tsionas2023} for recent advancements and a comprehensive review of the literature.} One distinct feature of a SF model is the decomposition of the error term, typically expressed as $\varepsilon=v-u$, where $v$ is a random disturbance and $u\geq0$ is the inefficiency term.
+Unlike standard regression models, the identification of $v$ and $u$ is crucial in SF modeling because of their economic interpretations.

-In this paper, we aim to provide a framework for time-varying panel stochastic frontier (SF) models with group structures.
-To illustrate our methodology, we consider an extension of the model proposed in \citet{YaoZhangKum2019}, allowing for heterogeneous time-varying coefficients:
+In this paper, we develop a general estimation framework for time-varying panel SF models that can accommodate potential heterogeneity across firms through latent group structures.
+To illustrate our methodology, we consider a model similar to \citet{YaoZhangKum2019}'s that allows for heterogeneous time-varying coefficients:

-for firm \(i = 1, 2, \dots, N\) and time \(t = 1, 2, \dots, T\), where \(\tau_t = t/T \in (0,1]\).
-In this model, $\alpha_i^0$ and $\alpha_i(\tau_t)$ denote the constant and time-varying intercepts of the frontier, respectively.
-The time-varying intercept $\alpha_i(\tau_t)$ is normalized such that $\int_0^1 \alpha_i(\tau_t) \, d\tau_t = 0$, ensuring that $\alpha_i^0$ is identifiable.
-The term \(\beta_i(\tau_t)\) denotes a non-random, time-varying coefficient vector.
-The error term \(v_{it}\) is a random variable with zero mean, and \(u_i \geq 0\) represents the firm-specific random inefficiency term.
-In addition to allowing for heterogeneity in the efficient frontier, we also allow the variance of \(v_{it}\) to vary across firms, as well as to account for the possibility that \(u_i\) follows different distributions.
-The model is robust with respect to the aforementioned sources of heterogeneity stemming from both the frontier and the inefficiency term.
+for firm $i=1,2,\dots,N$ and time $t=1,2,\dots,T$, where $\tau_{t}=t/T\in(0,1]$.
+In this specification of the model, $\alpha_{i}^{0}$ and $\alpha_{i}(\tau_{t})$ denote the constant and time-varying intercepts of the frontier, respectively.
+The term $\beta_{i}(\tau_{t})$ denotes a non-random, time-varying coefficient vector, $v_{it}$ is a zero-mean random error term, and $u_{i}\geq0$ represents a firm-specific random inefficiency term.
+In addition to allowing for heterogeneity in the efficient frontier, we permit the variance of $v_{it}$ to vary across firms, and allow for the possibility that $u_{i}$ follows a mixture distribution.